max-sixty/pytest-accept/README.md

     continuing a code line, so it can't be at the start of a line.
   - The syntax for all the directives is arguably less than aesthetically pleasing.
+  - It doesn't have an option for pretty printing, so the test must pretty print, which is verbose.
   - It reports line numbers incorrectly in some cases — two docstring lines separated with continuation character `\` is counted as one, meaning this library will not have access to the correct line number for doctest inputs